davidbarone/analytics-notebook/README.md

 A number of scripts have been created for basic tasks:

-- docs: Creates a full document web site using jsDoc and the in-docstrap template.
+- **docs**: Creates a full document web site using jsDoc and the in-docstrap template.
 Suitable for highest quality documentation.
-- docslite: Creates a single-file documentation page via jsDoc-to-markdown and Showdown.
+- **docslite**: Creates a single-file documentation page via jsDoc-to-markdown and Showdown.
 This documentation is useful when you need a 'bundled' solution.
-- build: Builds site in production mode.
+- **build**: Builds site in production mode.
-- build-dev: Builds site in development mode.
+- **build-dev**: Builds site in development mode.
-- serve: runs the Webpack Dev Server with Hot Module Replacement (HMR).
+- **serve**: runs the Webpack Dev Server with Hot Module Replacement (HMR).
-- test: runs the test suite (using Jest) with code coverage metrics included
+- **test**: runs the test suite (using Jest) with code coverage metrics included

 ---